-Sam Momtaz > Chambers of Janet Bazley QC and Charles Geekie QC > London, London > Lawyer Profile
+Sam Momtaz QC > Chambers of Janet Bazley QC and Charles Geekie QC > London, England > Lawyer Profile

 Chambers of Janet Bazley QC and Charles Geekie QC Offices

 1GC | Family Law

 Sam was called in 1995 and took silk in 2017.
 Sam acts in all aspects of the law relating to children.
 In public law Sam represents local authorities, parents, guardians and competent children.
 Sam has particular expertise in cases which involve risk of harm from radicalisation, death and non-accidental injuries, allegations of serious sexual abuse, child trafficking and cross examination of expert and vulnerable witnesses.
 In private law Sam acts in disputes between parents and other significant adults including cases involving serious harm and internal and international relocation.
 Sam also practices in Family-related Judicial Review and some Court of Protection cases.